-Stopping the Engine
+Stopping the Engines

 Avoid creating a hazardous condition.
-DO NOT use the engine stop switch and lanyard for normal stopping of the engine.
-Using the stop switch will impair your ability to restart the engine quickly if a hazardous situation arises.
+Do not use the engine stop switch and lanyard for normal stopping of the engines.
+Using the stop switch will impair your ability to restart the engines quickly if a hazardous situation arises.

-- 1. Slowly bring the throttle lever to the IDLE position, or the NEUTRAL position. - 2.
-Move the shift lever to NEUTRAL. - 3.
+- 1. Slowly bring the throttle levers to the IDLE position. - 2.
+Move the shift levers to NEUTRAL. - 3.
 After operating at high speeds, allow a 2-3 minute engine cooldown period at low idle. - 4.
-Turn the ignition key to the OFF position.
+Turn the ignition keys to the OFF position.